novalegra/graduation-seating/README.md

 * the algorithm will split students being handed a diploma by the principal into groups of 8, and distribute them throughout the rows.
 If you want to take advantage of this feature, the name of the "teacher" MUST be Simone Rick-Kennel, regardless of who the current principal is

 EXAMPLE INPUTS INTO CSV FILE:
-A student named Jamie Montoya, who is a graduation speaker and will get her diploma from Patrick Roisen
+A student named Jamie Montoya, who is a graduation speaker and will get her diploma from Patty Kim
 Jamie, Montoya, Patty, Kim, true,  false

-A student named Alex Wong, who will get his diploma from James Green
+A student named Alex Wong, who will get his diploma from James Smith
 Alex,  Wong,    James,   Smith,  false, false

 A student named Hannah Smith, who is in band and will get her diploma from the principal